 Safety

-When we talk about securing artificial intelligence, many focus on the endpoint—the model in production.
-But true protection starts long before deployment.
-Vulnerabilities can sneak in during data collection, training, testing, or even in the CI/CD workflow.
-In reality, every phase of development introduces risks that, if left unchecked, can lead to data leaks, biased outputs, adversarial attacks, or stolen intellectual property.
+When businesses think about securing artificial intelligence, most attention goes to the endpoint, the model in production.
+But true protection starts much earlier.
+Security vulnerabilities can enter long before deployment, hiding in data ingestion, model training, testing, or even in CI/CD workflows.
+Each of these phases introduces potential threats such as data leaks, biased models, adversarial manipulation, or stolen intellectual property.

 Securing Data Collection and Ingestion